Summer Camp Jobs and Ranch Work

 PEAK (Potential, Experience, Access, Knowledge) is a year-round program that offers a series of carefully designed activities to cultivate a deep sense of belonging and help youth explore their innate capacity for leadership at all ages.

-Teach.
-Lead.
-Inspire.
+Do summer different.
 Lake Valley Camp is looking for summer staff who want to make a lasting impact on youth!

 PEAK (Potential, Experience, Access, Knowledge) is a year-round program that offers a series of carefully designed activities to cultivate a deep sense of belonging and help youth explore their innate capacity for leadership at all ages.
 Lake Valley Camp, PEAK’s resident camp, sits on 650 natural acres of rolling hills and forest in southwest Wisconsin.
 The camp experience is provided free of charge to campers, with programming that includes nature/ecology, garden, equestrian, performing arts, visual arts, outdoor living, boating, swimming, archery, and team sports.
 Campers show up for growth, extraordinary experiences, leadership and building relationships.